American Eagles men's soccer: AU alumni in the pros and international soccer

 Although they never played in a US first division game, another four AU alumni were selected in the NASL and MLS drafts: defender Bobby Brennan was the 42nd pick in the 2002 draft by D.C.
 United, goalkeeper Michael Behonick was the 51st pick in the 2003 draft by D.C.
 United, goalkeeper Billy Knutsen was the 74th pick in the 2014 draft by the San Jose Earthquakes, and midfielder Luis Calderon was the 75th pick of the 1980 draft by the New England Tea Men.
 Although they were undrafted, midfielder Doug Dugan was a member of the Washington Diplomats for their 1980 season but did not appear in a regular season match, and forward Scott Pearson dressed for a 1999 game for an injury-depleted D.C.
 United team but did not play.
 Forward Peter Philipakos also played in 3 Greek first division games with Olympiacos FC in the 2004–2005 season.

-Some of the Eagles’ finest alumni graduated in the mid-1980s, just as the NASL was in its death throws.
+Some of the Eagles’ finest alumni graduated in the mid-1980s, just as the NASL was in its death throes.
 From 1985 to 1995, when there was no first division US league, Diffley, Nakhid, Calderon and another nine AU alumni played in the various top-level leagues that were predecessors to the US second-division A-League, including: forward Michael Brady, midfielder Adrian Gaitan, forward Scott Snyder, goalkeeper Stephen Pfeil, defender Keith Trehy, midfielder Richie Burke, midfielder Fernando Iturbe, defender Troy Regis, and forward Abdulwhab Al-Khaldi.
 Undoubtedly some of them would have played at the first-division level in the US if one existed at the time.
 Brady and Nakhid also both played for the Baltimore Blast in the Major Indoor Soccer League, and Burke for the Washington Warthogs in its successor Continental Indoor Soccer League during that period.

 Two AU alumni have represented the US in senior international soccer: Diffley, who earned 7 caps in 1988 (and was first alternate for the US Olympic Team that year), and Brady (who was born in Chicago to Irish parents before moving to England as an infant) who earned 3 from 1984 to 1985.
 John earned 65 caps for Trinidad and Tobago; David Nakhid earned 35 for the Soca Warriors.